Krillle/homebridge-signalk/README.md

 `"name" : "NameOfVessel"`
 `"ssl": false` Set to `true` if Signal K server is awaiting connections via SSL
 `"securityToken": "your.signalk.token.here"` Signal K server security token (usually needed for write access)
+`”accessRequest”: true` Set to `true` if Homebridge shall use Access Requests to request and be granted access to the Signal K server

 `"signalKInitializeDelay": "10000"` Delay before adding or removing devices to give Signal K time to build API tree (in milliseconds)
 `"autodetectNewAccessoriesInterval": "900000"` Interval to check for new devices (in milliseconds)
+`”accessRequestInterval”: “60000”` Interval to check Signal K access request status (in milliseconds)

 `"emptyBatteryVoltage" : "22.0"` Battery SOC shown as 0% (ignored if SOC is reported from battery)
 `"lowBatteryVoltage" : "23.5"` Low battery warning if battery voltage is at or below